-Aluminium has a myriad of useful properties all of which contribute to its almost universal renown as one of the most versatile metals.
-This ever-growing recognition is resulting in more and more materials being replaced by aluminium alternatives, which is why it is important to understand how the material works in comparison to other materials which you maybe more familiar with working with.
+Aluminium has a myriad of useful properties, all of which contribute to its almost universal renown as one of the most versatile metals.
+This ever-growing recognition is resulting in more and more materials being replaced by aluminium alternatives, which is why it is important to understand how the material works in comparison to other materials.

 With aluminium becoming so prominent, many will find it necessary to find ways of personalising it and what better way is there of doing this than by painting it?
-Sadly aluminium does not accept paint as well as materials such as wood do, so it is not quite as straight forward as applying several coats, followed by a layer of varnish.
+Sadly, aluminium does not accept paint as well as other materials such as wood, so it is not quite as straight forward as applying several coats, followed by a layer of varnish.

 Step 1 – Ensure that the surface you intend to paint is clean and free from dirt, grease, oil, or anything else that could potentially interfere with the paint's application and adherence.
 Aluminium is a very sturdy material, so don't be afraid to use coarse scrub brushes, but do refrain from using wire wool scouring pads, as they will have a negative impact on the materials aesthetics.